simonecorsi/awesome/README.md

 ## TypeScript

+*   [DirtyHairy/async-mutex](https://github.com/DirtyHairy/async-mutex) - A mutex for synchronizing async workflows in Javascript

 *   [total-typescript/ts-reset](https://github.com/total-typescript/ts-reset) - A 'CSS reset' for TypeScript, improving types for common JavaScript API's

 *   [garronej/denoify](https://github.com/garronej/denoify) - 🦕For NPM module authors that would like to support Deno but do not want to write and maintain a port.